Can I Refuse A Breathalyzer Test In Colorado?

 If you’re pulled over for a DUI in Colorado Springs the police will most likely want you to take one or more field sobriety testsHorizontal Gaze Nystagmus, the Walk and Turn or the One Leg Stand (OLS) tests to determine if you’re a candidate for a DUI arrest.

-If you’re over 21 years old, you can refuse all pre-arrest testing requirements (breathalyzer, field sobriety test, etc.).
+If you’re over 21, you can refuse all pre-arrest testing requirements (breathalyzer, field sobriety test, etc.).
 And, if you take a breathalyzer test after arrest, that might be all the evidence the police need to convict you of DUI.

 If you are under 21 years old, if the police officer suspects that you are driving while impaired, you must submit to a breathalyzer test before a DUI arrest.